iphyman/mantleship/README.md

     # Mantleship
   </a>
   <p align="center">
-    An opensource dApp to create ERC721 collection and mint NFT on Mantle blockchain
+    An opensource dApp to create ERC721 collection and mint NFT on Fantom and other EVM compatible blockchain
     <br />
     <a href="https://mantleship.vercel.app/">Live Demo dApp</a> |
-    <a href="https://vimeo.com/801374770">Demo video</a>
+    <a href="https://vimeo.com/806104800">Demo video</a>
   </p>
 </div>